Sexuality in older age: Health risks and education

 The purpose of the study was to test how knowledgeable U.S. primary care providers were on the topics of sexual health and sexuality in older age.
 The results of the study showcased that U.S. health care providers on average were less knowledgeable than U.S. graduate nursing students on the topics of sexual health and aging sexuality.
-In a comparison survey, it is also worth noting that they were reported less knowledgeable than Turkish physicians and U.S. Ob/Gyns.
-However, the group reported to be even less knowledgeable on aging sexuality than U.S. primary care providers consisted of nursing home staffs and older adult care workers.
+In a comparison survey, it is also worth noting that they were reported to be less knowledgeable than Turkish physicians and U.S. Ob/Gyns.
+However, the group reported to be even less knowledgeable on aging sexuality than U.S. primary care providers which consisted of nursing home staff and older adult care workers.
 Educated health providers are needed to educate the general public and older adults (active and inactive) on sexual health and healthy expression.

 Sexually transmitted infections (STDs/STIs) can also be prevalent in later life, despite common misconceptions that STDs only affect younger people and groups.
 There has been a steady increase in the number of STDs found in elderly individuals in nursing homes and other residential living communities, belying the perception that elderly people do not engage in sexual activity.
 Many men in older age do not believe they need to use protection, such as condoms, as they age, and their partners often feel likewise, so it can be difficult to stress the importance of continued use of protection for elderly couples.
 One of the main reasons they develop this opinion is because of the decreased risk of pregnancy, but they often fail to acknowledge that protection is necessary to prevent the circulation of STDs.

-Including Older Adults in Sexual Health Resources

-To better support the aging population, we need to actively involve older adults and disabled individuals in policy making, research, and tailored messaging programs.
-Research should be used to identify gaps and improve health systems.
-Policymakers must take into consideration the impact of sexual health (SH) on older adults’ wellbeing.
-Finally, SH programs and messaging must include and cater to older adults to incorporate the entirety of the sexually active population.